kitodo/kitodo-production/docs/gettingstarted/demo.md

 Get the source code
 -------------------
 If you have not done yet, [fork](https://help.github.com/articles/fork-a-repo/) the [project repository](https://github.com/kitodo/kitodo-production) on GitHub.
-Use Git (using a tool like [TortoiseGit](https://tortoisegit.org/), or the command line) to clone the repository as a subdirectory into your Eclipse workspace.
+Use Git (using a tool like [TortoiseGit](https://tortoisegit.org/), or the command line) to clone the repository as a subdirectory.

 Start the application
 -------------------